Vision-CAIR/artemis-v2/README.md

 ## Show Attend and Tell

-Our implementation is heavily based on the SAT model in the original ArtEmis dataset.
+Our implementation is heavily based on the SAT model in the original ArtEmis dataset<sup>[1]</sup>.
 We made this repo self-contained by including the instructions and files to reproduce the results of our paper.
 But, for more detailed instructions and analysis notebooks, please refer to the original [repo](https://github.com/optas/artemis).

 ### Environment setup (SAT)